-Any (re)insurance undertaking authorised to carry out its activities may establish branches in other EU member states or operate in these countries on a freedom of services basis, provided that the relevant notifications are made in accordance with the 2015 Regulations.
+Any insurance or reinsurance undertaking authorised to carry out its activities may establish branches in other EU member states or operate in these countries on a freedom of services basis, provided that the relevant notifications are made in accordance with the 2015 Regulations.

-4 Officers and directors
+Officers and directors

-What are the minimum qualification requirements for officers and directors of insurance and reinsurance companies?
+4 What are the minimum qualification requirements for officers and directors of insurance and reinsurance companies?